Best Password Manager For Android

 LastPass

-LastPass offers the same general set of features as 1Password, including secure encrypted storage of your information, fingerprint unlocking, auto-filling of logins for browsers and apps, and cross-device syncing if you upgrade to the premium subscription.
+LastPass offers the same general set of features as 1Password, including secure encrypted storage of your information, fingerprint unlocking, auto-filling of logins for browsers and apps, as well as free cross-device syncing (which used to be a premium feature).

-At just $12 per year LastPass is less expensive than 1Password, and still offers cross-device syncing.
-You have a simpler version of family sharing as well with LastPass' "family folder" if you want that sort of feature.
+For a subscription of $2 per month you can get a "family sharing" setup with access for five distinct users, extra two-factor authentication options, emergency access and 1GB of encrypted file storage.

 Bottom line: For a full-featured password manager at a lower subscription price, LastPass should be considered.

-One more thing: LastPass is a capable basic password manager for just your phone even if you don't pay for the subscription.
+One more thing: Most people will be happy enough with the basic free features of LastPass, but give the Premium subscription a look just in case.

-Best for simplicity
+Best for your own cloud

 Enpass

 Enpass is a simple app that integrates every password manager feature you could ask for.
 There's app auto-filling, a built-in browser, fingerprint sensor lock, password generation and the highest level of encryption.
+And of course apps for all of the big platforms.

-You'll pay $9.99 for the premium version of the mobile app, and that unlocks full premium features including access to the free desktop and Chrome apps.
-It works this way because you store the password data on your own cloud service of choice.
-Data is still encrypted before syncing, so everything is kept nice and secure.
+The desktop apps are free, but you'll pay $9.99 for the mobile app to unlock all of its features.
+That's just a one-time purchase, though, because you can store your Enpass data for cross-device syncing on your own cloud service of choice.
+Data is still encrypted, so you control it, and you also don't have to pay a monthly fee to keep the service going.

 Bottom line: Enpass is a great option for those who want to store passwords on their own cloud, without an additional monthly subscription.